-- The prescription-labeled or original medication container must be sent. - On the medication container must be written the student's name, doctor's name, date, name of medication, dosage, and the time to be given.

-\Prescription medications will be given at school only if truly necessary.
-Medicines to be given 3 times a day DO NOT need to be given at school.

-- All medications will be kept in the nurse's office unless we receive a doctor's order for your child to carry it.
+- The prescription-labeled or original medication container must be sent. - On the medication container must be written the student's name, doctor's name, date, name of medication, dosage, and the time to be given. - Prescription medications will be given at school only if truly necessary.
+Medicines to be given 3 times a day DO NOT need to be given at school. - All medications will be kept in the nurse's office unless we receive a doctor's order for your child to carry it.
 (Example: inhaler for asthma.) - 2.
-Non- prescription medicines- School policy states that non-prescription medications will be given at school only if it is necessary for your child to perform better in school, e.g. cough medicine for "cold" symptoms without a fever.
-The blue "Consent for Administration of As-Needed Medications" form must be filled out and signed by the parent/guardian.
+Non- prescription medicines- School policy states that non-prescription medications will be given at school only if it is necessary for your child to perform better in school and only if fever free.
+EX: cough drops, Tylenol, Ibuprofen and Tums.
+Consent for Administration of As-Needed Medications form must be filled out and signed by the parent/guardian on line during registration.